quantumlib/ReCirq/CONTRIBUTING.md

 Do your work and `git commit` your changes to your branch as needed.

-We use several tools to test code and perform other activities such as checking formatting against the style guidelines.
-You can run those tools locally during development.
-Wrapper scripts are located in the [`check/`](./check/) subdirectory to simplify running the tools.

-*   Run `check/pytest` to run the Pytest suite
-*   Run `check/mypy` to run the Mypy type checker
-*   Run `check/pylint` to run the Pylint code linter

 ### Pull requests and code reviews

 1. If your local copy has drifted out of sync with the `main` branch of the